Efficient quantum state tomography with convolutional neural networks: Results

 We use a neural network as a non-linear function that returns a single POVM probability $P(\vec{a})$ given a POVM outcome $\vec{a}$ as input.
 We can thus write our neural network ansatz for the POVM distribution as $P^\vec{\theta}\ind{NN}(\a)$, where $\vec{\theta}$ denotes the tuple of variational parameters describing the ansatz.
-Fitting the variational parameters of the network builds on standard machine learning methods: We use the established \textsc{Adam} \cite{kingma_adam_2017} optimizer to find the parameters $\vec{\theta}$ that have the highest likelihood of reproducing the data.
+Fitting the variational parameters of the network builds on standard machine learning methods: We use the established \textsc{Adam} optimizer \cite{kingma_adam_2017} to find the parameters $\vec{\theta}$ that have the highest likelihood of reproducing the data.
 This is equivalent to minimizing the cross-entropy between the dataset distribution and the NN distribution.
+The \textsc{Adam} optimizer gave considerably better results than less advanced optimizers like the pure gradient-descent optimizer or a momentum optimizer.

 We finally point out, that the positivity condition on the density matrix is not known to easily translate into the POVM formalism, without introducing exponential scaling \cite{Fuchs2013}.
 Therefore, one cannot guarantee that all sampled observables obey physical constraints (such as $\text{Tr}[\rho^2] < 1$).
-Typically, however, the negativity of the density matrix is not the limiting factor for the observables we are interested in.
+We have observed violations of such constraints very rarely, hence we argue that the lack of the positivity condition is not a limiting factor of this approach.
+While RBM purifications \cite{Torlai2018a} are one means of achieving a positive neural network density matrix, these can currently not make use of other, more flexible network architectures such as CNNs.